-Students are expected to arrive within the window of drop off (8:30-8:45) sent to families before the first week of school.
+Students are expected to arrive within the window of drop off (8:30-8:45).
 The goal is to have students settled in classrooms no later than 8:45 a.m.
 The learning experience that takes place during class time cannot be duplicated.
 When children begin their day tardy, it impedes their ability to learn.